spooky-th-ghost/dagathia/GodsAmongUs.md

 # The Tallest Wall in the World
 - Can Quivering Palm all creatures in a 30ft cone
-- Adds Con and Dex to AC while unarmored
+- Adds CON, WIS, and DEX to AC while unarmored
 - Can Deflect Missile Spells
 - Monk: Open Hand + Tranquility